nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Delete a patient while some patients are being shown
     1. Prerequisites: `toggle` to the `Patients` tab.
+There must be existing patients.
 List some patients using `find XYZ` (XYZ is the name of an existing patient).

      2. Test cases are similar to those above.

 ### Editing a patient <a name="edit-patient-manual-testing"/>

 1. Editing a patient while all patients are being shown

     1. Prerequisites: `toggle` to the `Patients` tab.
+There must be existing patients.
 List all patients using the `list` command.

     2. Test case: `edit 1 n/John Doe`<br>
        Expected: First patient's name is edited to `John Doe`.
 Details of the edited patient are shown in the status message.